 Over the last 2 display seasons our Huey has been well armed, but 2 pieces have been missing.
 But now the team have finally taken possession of a pair of 7 shot LAU Rocket Pods.
-The team can now start the fabrication of the TK2 (Temporary Kit 2) mounts to fit the pods to the bird, we will also begin the process of moulding the replica 2.75" 'Mighty Mouse' Hydra Rockets so that the aircraft sits fully armed on display.
+The team have now started the fabrication of the TK2 (Temporary Kit 2) mounts to fit the pods to the bird, and will also begin the process of moulding the replica 2.75" 'Mighty Mouse' Hydra Rockets so that the aircraft sits fully armed on display.
 This year will see Bird 18 finally on display as a fully fledged 'Gun Ship'.
 The replica M60's for the pod mounts have now also been completed and will be installed in the next few weeks.

-Both pods are U. S. military spec, 1976 dated, manufactured by Harvard Interiors Div, Harvard Industries Inc. St. Louis, MO.
+Both of the pods are ex U. S. military surplus, 1976 dated, manufactured by Harvard Interiors Div, Harvard Industries Inc. St. Louis, MO.

 A very Happy New Year to all our supporters.
 We have a number of planned jobs to complete ready for the next display season and we are not hanging around in making a start with the team beginning the very first weekend of the new year.